jacobhood/Challonge-DotNet/README.md

 (Visual Studio 2019 is strongly recommended for this).

 First, create CHALLONGE_USERNAME and CHALLONGE_API_KEY environment variables and set them to the appropriate values.
 Then, run the tests using your preferred method.
-Several tournaments are created and deleted over the course of the tests, but none should linger if all tests pass.
+The tests create, update, and delete several tournaments, but none should linger if all tests pass.
 In the event of test failure, run this program to handle any cleanup:

 ```C#
 using System;